 Figure 5.19.2-1: RACS information provisioning procedure via SCEF

-1. The SCS/AS sends a Radio Capability Entry Request ((list of) UE Radio Capability ID(s), one UE radio access capability set for each UE radio Capability ID, one (list of) IMEI/TAC values(s) for each UE Radio Capability ID, action) message to the SCEF.
+1. The SCS/AS sends a Radio Capability Entry Request ((list of) UE Radio Capability ID(s), UE radio access capability(s) set with its coding format(s) for each UE radio Capability ID, one (list of) IMEI/TAC values(s) for each UE Radio Capability ID, action) message to the SCEF.
 The action indicates add/modify/delete operation for the UE Radio Capability ID and UE radio access capability.

+NOTE: The UE radio access capability for each UE radio Capability ID can be in one coding format or both the coding formats as defined in TS 36.331 [50] or TS 38.331 [51].

 2. The SCEF may check whether the UE Radio Capability ID is within the allowed list of manufacturers according to local policy.
 If the checking fails, step 6 is executed with error response.

-3. The SCEF sends a Radio Capability Entry Request ((list of) UE Radio Capability ID(s), one UE radio access capability set for each UE radio Capability ID, one (list of) IMEI/TAC values(s) for each UE Radio Capability ID, action) message to the UCMF.
+3. The SCEF sends a Radio Capability Entry Request ((list of) UE Radio Capability ID(s), UE radio access capability(s) set with its coding format(s) for each UE radio Capability ID, one (list of) IMEI/TAC values(s) for each UE Radio Capability ID, action) message to the UCMF.

 4. The UCMF creates, updates or deletes the UE radio access capability entry (or entries) for the indicated UE Radio Capability ID(s).
-The UCMF shall ensure that for the same UE Radio Capability ID, only one UE radio access capability entry exists.
+The UCMF shall ensure that for the same UE Radio Capability ID, only one UE radio access capability entry in one or both the coding formats exists.

 5. The UCMF sends a Radio Capability Entry Response (Cause) message to the SCEF.